Almost every major bank in Australia has either its own rewards program, or a points agreement with a major airline, or both.

 On the other hand, most banks try to use the headline points earn rate of their cards to attract your attention, adding complexity with different transfer rates for the points you earn to their different frequent flyer program partners.

-This where things get murky – you come to transfer your points out of a bank rewards program, and see that 1 bank rewards point may not equal 1 frequent flyer point.
+This is where things get murky – you come to transfer your points out of a bank rewards program, and see that 1 bank rewards point may not equal 1 frequent flyer point.
 Here’s how to figure it out.

 Overview of points redemption rates